-According to the issue prospectus, the interest income on the bonds of OJSC "Belagroprombank" is 4.5%, the maturity date is 24 December 2019.
+According to the issue prospectus, the interest income on the bonds of OJSC "Belagroprombank" is 4.5%, the bonds were redeemed on 24 December 2019.

 (23) FINANCIAL ASSETS AVAILABLE-FOR-SALE

 Investments classified as available-for-sale financial assets are shares in other companies which are not quoted and quoted Government bonds.